 Always wondered who the brains were behind Gymbox's innovative design concepts?
-Meet Patrick McKinney of interior design company A Modern Practice.
-He talks to us about the creative processes and inspirations behind his latest project, the new Gymbox Farringdon, which opens on Nov 14th.
+Meet Patrick McKinney he talks to us about the creative processes and inspirations behind his latest project, the new Gymbox Farringdon, which opens on Nov 14th.

 You have recently designed the new Gymbox Farringdon.
 How does this site differ to the other Gymbox clubs?